Utuwankande Sura Saradiel: Final arrest and execution

 On 21 March 1864 he was drawn to a house in Mawanella.
 On a tip off, a police party surrounded the house.
 They found Saradiel there with Mammalay Marikkar.
 Sgt.
 Ahamath fired at Saradiel first and wounded him; Mammalay Marikkar fired killing Constable Shaban.
 Escaping from the house, Sgt.
 Ahamath stood guard outside the only door, preventing the bandits' escape.
 The Assistant Government Agent Kegalle F.R.
 Saunders soon arrived on the scene with a detachment of Ceylon Rifles.
 Seeing that resistance was futile, the two surrendered.

 Taken to Kandy, they were tried at Kandy Assize by an English-speaking jury before Justice Henry Byerley Thomson, with Richard Morgan prosecuting as crown advocate.
 The jury found them guilty: Both were sentenced to death.
 They were taken to the gallows on 7 May 1864, with many coming to see the famed Saradiel.
 Before his execution he addressed the crowd.
 A folk lore to the effect that a letter from the Queen Victoria, which accidentally read: 'kill him, not let him go', when it was supposed to be: 'kill him not, let him go', was misinterpreted and he was sentenced to death; is fake.

 Legacy

 Saradiel distributed much of his plunder among the poor, and never stole from them.
 Due to this he was referred to as the "Robin Hood of Sri Lanka", most of his raids were targeting British and their native supporters, who had gained wealth as the lower and medium levels of the colonial administration, he gained popularity among the poor villagers who were opposed to the British.
 As a result, many consider his actions just and a Saradiel rebel against British rule rather than a bandit.

 Constable Shaban was killed on 21 March 1864 in the attempt to apprehend Saradiel, and was the first Ceylonese policeman to be killed in the line of duty.
 March 21 is when fallen Sri Lanka Police are commemorated.

-His brother was the sculptor of St. Joseph on the facade of St Joseph's Church Wennappuwa.
+His brother was the sculptor of Saint Joseph on the facade of St Joseph's Church Wennappuwa.